 What is it?
 A pack of 12 balls that the brand claims will 'increase drop-and-stop control'.

-It's always worth having some extra golf balls tucked away in your golf bag – especially if you're prone to the occasional wild slice.
+It's always worth having some extra golf balls tucked away in your golf bag – and these make a great stocking filler from Santa, especially if you're prone to the occasional wild slice.

 This pack from Titleist aims to give you more speed off the tee and improved control with irons.
 If you're not willing to spend around £50 for golf balls, it's worth shopping for some cheaper multipacks.